 Admission to candidacy for the doctoral degree requires completion of the following:

-- successful completion of required academic work
+- successful completion of required academic work, except the capstone internship

 - successful completion of the comprehensive examination

 The doctoral candidate is, therefore, a student who has fulfilled all requirements for the Ph.D. degree with the exception of completing the dissertation research and the required internship.